winglang/wing/docs/contributing/03-stories/story-07.md

 ## Tracking visitors and their onboarding process [#507](https://github.com/winglang/wing/issues/507)

-When a visitor goes into winglang.io or any.winglang.io or monada.co we report page load to Segment that reports it to Google Analytics and Mixpanel, it keeps track of the utm_\* and HTTP referer attributes to determine where they came from, we also track their registration to preview , completing the form, and successfully clicking on the email.
+When a visitor goes into winglang.io or any.winglang.io or wing.cloud we report page load to Segment that reports it to Google Analytics and Mixpanel, it keeps track of the utm_\* and HTTP referer attributes to determine where they came from, we also track their registration to preview , completing the form, and successfully clicking on the email.

 We are able to answer the following questions:
 - How many visitors seen our web pages